EDUCBA

 1. Losing Sensitive Information

-IoT devices are incorporated in sectors like medical, Insurance, Banking, etc. Compromising these systems may leak the client’s medical information, banking or financial details to the black hat hackers.
+Medical, insurance, banking, and other industries have incorporated IoT devices.
+Compromising these systems may leak the client’s medical information, banking, or financial details to the black hat hackers.

 2. Business Disruption

 Due to the vulnerability of any node of the IoT ecosystem, hackers may obtain backdoor access to the whole business servers.
-Due to the dot net revolution, every business is now almost digitized.
+The dot net revolution has digitized almost every business.
 Partially compromised nodes can also lead to disruption of the whole business process.

 3. Manipulating Information on the Go

-As we discussed earlier, sensitive user information flow over the IoT nodes and connected hubs.
-Hackers can manipulate the information on the go which may lead to long-term effects.
-Suppose in a medical use case if the back door accessed application changes the health information, the actions also changed.
+As discussed, sensitive user information flows over the IoT nodes and connected hubs.
+Hackers can manipulate the information on the go, which may lead to long-term effects.
+Suppose in a medical use case if the back door accessed application changes the health information, the actions also change.
 Without proper supervision, which may lead to life-threatening challenges.
-Almost every IoT use case nowadays is integrated with machine learning compute engines.
-Feeding or manipulating wrong data to these systems also changes the actionable insights, which ultimately leads to loss of business.
+Almost every IoT use case nowadays integrates machine learning computing engines.
+Feeding or manipulating wrong data to these systems also changes the actionable insights, ultimately leading to business loss.

 Recommended Security Measures for IoT Systems